LaravelDaily/FilaStart/README.md

 php artisan key:generate
-touch database/database.sqlite  # If you want to use SQLite php artisan migrate --seed   # It will create a demo admin user Launch `/admin` and log in with `admin@admin.com` and `password`
+touch database/database.sqlite  # If you want to use SQLite php artisan migrate --seed   # It will create a demo admin user
 ```

-If you're successful, you should see a familiar Filament login screen:
+Then, launch `/builder` URL and you should see a familiar Filament login screen:

 ![](./.readme/images/loginScreen.png)

+Log in with credentials `admin@admin.com` and `password`

 ---